Y0Coss/docs-fork/pages/network/load_balancer/create_redirectlocation/guide.en-gb.md

 ---
-title: 'Working with redirections'
+title: "Configuring an OVHcloud Load Balancer service with redirects"
-universe: cloud
-excerpt: 'Integrate your web services behind a Load Balancer with redirections'
+excerpt: Integrate your web services behind a Load Balancer with redirects
-updated: 2021-02-05
+updated: 2025-11-14
 ---

 ## Objective